cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ### Governance gating on `ChanUpgradeInit`

-The message signer for `MsgChanUpgradeInit` must be the address which has been designated as the `authority` of the `IBCKeeper`.
+The message signer for `MsgChannelUpgradeInit` must be the address which has been designated as the `authority` of the `IBCKeeper`.
 If this proposal passes, the counterparty's channel will upgrade by default.

-If chains want to initiate the upgrade of many channels, they will need to submit a governance proposal with multiple `MsgChanUpgradeInit`  messages, one for each channel they would like to upgrade, again with message signer as the designated `authority` of the `IBCKeeper`
+If chains want to initiate the upgrade of many channels, they will need to submit a governance proposal with multiple `MsgChannelUpgradeInit`  messages, one for each channel they would like to upgrade, again with message signer as the designated `authority` of the `IBCKeeper`

 ## Channel State and Packet Flushing